kishan0725/order-my-food-MEAN/README.md

 ## How to make any changes in the UI?

   1. Navigate to `client` directory.
-  2. Do whatever you want and save the changes.
+  2. Do whatever changes you want in the application and save it.
   3. Run the command `ng build --prod`.
-  4. Once the build is done, copy the contents of 'dist/order-my-food' and paste it under the `public` folder in `server` directory.
+  4. Once the build is done, copy the contents of 'dist/order-my-food' in the `client` directory and paste it under the `public` folder in `server` directory.
   5. Run the command `node server` and navigate to your localhost url.
-  6. Now, you should see the changes that you made in the application running in your browser.
+  6. Now, you should see the changes that you made in the application.

+Please do ⭐ the repository, if it helped you in anyway.